lichess-bot-devs/lichess-bot/README.md

 - Edit the variants: `supported_variants` and time controls: `supported_tc` from the config.yml as necessary

 ### Windows:
-- Here is a video on how to install the bot: (https://youtu.be/w-aJFk00POQ).
+- Here is a video on how to install the bot: [click here](https://youtu.be/w-aJFk00POQ).
 Or you may proceed to the next steps.
 - NOTE: Only Python 3.7 or later is supported!
 - If you don't have Python, you may download it here: (https://www.python.org/downloads/).
 When installing it, enable "add Python to PATH", then go to custom installation (this may be not necessary, but on some computers it won't work otherwise) and enable all options (especially "install for all users"), except the last .
 It's better to install Python in a path without spaces, like "C:\Python\".
 - To type commands it's better to use PowerShell.
 Go to Start menu and type "PowerShell" (you may use cmd too, but sometimes it may not work).